Just like many other places on campus, the Billiards & Games Room is rich with history. You might be surprised to learn that:

 In February 1998 the Billiards Room had a special visit from Jeannette Lee, a top Women's Pro and the most recognized pool player in the world.
 A pool table was moved across the hall into a bigger room, and Jeannette put on two shows.
 Several audience members got the opportunity to play a game against her, and a few won a raffle to have lunch with her the next day.
 She said she really enjoyed her visit here and would love to come back.
 The Korean Students Association co-sponsored the event.
 "The Black Widow" visited again in 2003, when the Billiards Room hosted the Billiard Congress of America (BCA) Junior National 9-ball Championships.

 The Billiards Room has welcomed many professional players as guests over the years.
-Trick shot champions Mike Massey and George Middleditch, WPBA Pros Tammie Wesley-Jones and Alice Rim, and local pros John Binion, Derek Pogirski, Marty Sawinski, Miami Gonzalez, Rick Gracyk, Richie Richeson, Eloy Molina, Port Huron Bill Smith, and the late Harry "Poochie" Sexton have all visited or frequented the Billiards Room.
+Hall of Fame member Nick Varner, artistic pool champions Mike Massey and George Middleditch, WPBA Pros Tammie Wesley-Jones and Alice Rim, and local pros John Binion, Derek Pogirski, Marty Sawinski, Miami Gonzalez, Richie Richeson, Eloy Molina, Port Huron Bill Smith, and the late Harry "Poochie" Sexton have all visited or frequented the Billiards Room.